Coconut-Lime Turkey Rice Soup Recipe

-Coconut-Lime Turkey and Rice Soup is a great idea for leftover turkey, and you can make this soup with chicken if you don’t have any turkey!
+This Coconut-Lime Turkey Rice Soup Recipe is a great idea for leftover turkey, and you can make it with chicken if you don’t have turkey.
 Just substitute cauliflower rice for the rice to make this a low-carb soup!

-PIN Coconut-Lime Turkey and Rice Soup to try it later!
+PIN the Turkey Rice Soup Recipe to try it later!

 What ingredients do you need for this recipe?